chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 *   Adjust the size of user avatars
 *   Optionally show a user's name or biography
 *   Show users from the current blog, all blogs or a selection of blogs (on WPMU/Multisite)
-*   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping (experimental feature).
+*   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping.
-*	Supports users from co-authors, Ultimate Member, BBpress and BudyPress
+*   Support users from Co-Author Plus, Ultimate Member, BBpress and BuddyPress (xprofile)

-* the shortcode can page the avatars for large sets add a page_size to the shortcode e.g. "page_size=30"
+*   Limit the number of avatars per page for large sets by adding a page_size to the shortcode e.g. "page_size=30" (shortcode only)

-The plugin makes use of built in wordpress (core) functions to retrieve user information and get avatars.

-The Plug-in can show users from bb-press, Budy-press (xprofile) and Co-Author Plus Plug-in

-Single user avatars can be inserted using the [show_avatar shortcode](http://authoravatars.wordpress.com/documentation/show_avatar-shortcode/) and configured to...
+Additionaly, single user avatars can be inserted using the [show_avatar shortcode](http://authoravatars.wordpress.com/documentation/show_avatar-shortcode/) and configured to:

 *   Adjust the size of the user avatar.
 *   Align the avatar left, centered or right.

 Please report bugs and provide feedback in the [wordpress support forum](http://wordpress.org/tags/author-avatars?forum_id=10#postform).

-**Plugin support:** As of April 2011, Ben is stepping down as maintainer and handing over ownership to Paul Bearne, who will provide support and drive the development of new features.
+**Plugin support:** In 2011, Ben stepped down as maintainer of the Plugin, handing over ownership to co-author Paul Bearne, who continues to provide support and drive the development of new features.

 == Installation ==